innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Issue - Requirements Analysis

-**Trigger:** Adding, or planning for, new features with undocumented or changed requirements
+**Trigger:** Adding or planning for new features with undocumented or changed requirements

 **Performed by:** Engineer implementing, or planning for, the change